 - Bring sunscreen with you from the mainland.
 It’s insanely expensive here, and you’ll need it for the extra strong rays due to the proximity to the Equator.
 Make sure to bring reef safe sunscreen for when you’ll be in the water, to protect the coral reef and other marine wildlife that live in the Galapagos!
 This is our favorite reef safe sunscreen.

 - There is a huge grocery store right by the main dock in town, where we picked up groceries for snacks and breakfast.
-But keep in mind that most hotels won’t have a kitchen, and even though we were backpacking, we didn't find any hostels.
+You can also pop to the top floor for a cheap coffee and pastry with a sea view.
+But keep in mind that most hotels won’t have a kitchen.

 Where to Stay in Puerto Ayora

 There are plenty of affordable hotels in Puerto Ayora!
 Expect decently sized private rooms with private bathrooms, hot water, towels, drinkable water, and the works for around $50-70 a night, or a bit higher if you opt to include breakfast.
-You'll want to stay within walking distance of the docks, kiosks, and grocery store, and most hotels are located within a 10 minute walk from everything.
+You’ll want to stay within wa

-- Finch Bay is hands down the nicest hotel in Puerto Ayora.
-If you want to splash out like a celebrity, this is the place.
-Luxury everything.
-There's even a private dock with a private yacht for guests.
-Finch Bay is located on Punta Estrada near Alemanes Beach, away from the main area of Puerto Ayora - so you'll need to take a cheap, super quick water taxi to get to the main dock (but you'll also be conveniently located for your day trip to Las Grietas!).
+- Luxury Hotel: Finch Bay Hotel is hands down the nicest hotel in Santa Cruz.
+Think luxury everything.
+There’s even a private dock with a private yacht for guests.
 Amenities include free Wi-Fi, A/C, a gorgeous swimming pool and restaurant, and a pier with yachts to visit the islands.
 Breakfast with bacon, sausages, pancakes, fresh fruits and eggs is served daily.
-Check Prices

-Hotel Angermeyer Waterfront Inn is in a picturesque building made of lava stones and driftwood, located on the Punta Estrada Waterfront by Alemanes Beach.
+- Boutique Hotel: Hotel Angermeyer Waterfront Inn is in a picturesque hotel made of lava stones and driftwood.
 Huge windows overlook the sea as you dine on your included breakfast or enjoy a cocktail by the fireplace.
 Sunbathe, chill, or snorkel on the private waterfront!
-Check Prices